The Professional Negligence Law Review: Mexico

 - transparency and publicity mechanisms.

-In the past year, there have been two developments that may have an impact on professional liability.
+In the past year, there have been three developments that may have an impact on professional liability.
 First, the introduction of oral commercial proceedings.
 On 25 January 2017, a reform to the Commerce Code was approved by the Federal Congress.
 The most relevant change in this reform is the establishment of the oral commercial proceedings as the 'default rule'.
 After the reform, pursuant to Section 1390 bis of the Commerce Code, all commercial disputes shall be settled by an oral commercial proceeding, regardless of the amount claimed.
 As of 2017, commercial proceedings began to transition into oral proceedings in accordance with the amount in dispute.
 As of 26 January 2020, all commercial disputes, regardless of the amount claimed, will be settled through oral commercial proceedings.

 The judgments rendered in this type of trial cannot be challenged by the parties by any ordinary means of review (e.g., appeal).
 Introducing oral proceedings for all commercial disputes has an evident purpose of reducing the time and costs of entering the judgment.